Comic-Con returns in full force with costumes, crowds

 The pandemic necessitated virtual versions of Comic-Con in the summers of 2020 and 2021, and a scaled-back in-person version in November, but none were anything like the usual spectacle, with lovers of all things geeky descending from around the globe and arena-sized panels on films and TV shows that resemble sporting events.

-“Everybody’s just been cooped up for a while, and they’ve been anticipating this,” said Dinh Truong, 34, who came to Comic-Con for the second time from his hometown of Minneapolis.
+“Everybody’s just been cooped up for a while, and they’ve been anticipating this,” said Minneapolis resident Dinh Truong, 34, who came to Comic-Con for the second time and attended Wednesday’s preview night.
 “It’s nice just to see everybody in the same atmosphere.
 I’m excited to see the program, see what’s going on, see everybody cosplaying and all that, and just getting back to what we used to be.”

-Far bigger crowds are expected Thursday, when the events begin in earnest.

 COMIC-COSPLAY